Hyperkopite/SPN-differential-analysis-toolkit/README.md

 # SPN-differential-analysis-toolkit
-This is a differential analysis tool used for cracking symmetric crytographic cipher with weak S-Box
+This is a differential analysis tool used for cracking symmetric crytographic cipher with SPN structure and weak S-boxes